 Pet experts recommend taking a few days off to stay with your dog before resuming work.
 If such an initiative is not possible, then the second-best option is to hire a pet sitter as soon as possible.
 Singapore has various companies that offer pet sitters at a low cost.
 These experts are highly trained in dealing with dogs and taking exceptional care of them.

 Where time allows, you can take the dog to a care center and pick it in the evening on your way home from work.
 Singapore has dog care centers with all the necessary amenities that your dog needs for the day.
 You can discuss with them on the training and exercise you need for your dogs.
 Make sure they have what it takes to train your dog in the right way.

 Visiting the vet for check-ups

 Anything may have happened to your beloved dog on its journey to Singapore, it’s always good to do a checkup the day or two after arrival.
 There may also be adaptation challenges to the hot and humid condition of Singapore.
 Therefore, a quick visit to a qualified and accredited Singapore veterinarian is indeed very important.

-The vet perform all necessary tests to make sure that all is well.
+The vet performs all necessary tests to make sure that all is well.
 And this is maybe an opportunity to see if this will be your dog’s vet henceforth.